GarrettClary/bash-scripts/README.md

 # Bash scripts
 ## About
-This is a small collection of simple bash scripts that will continue to be refined, adjusted, and expanded.
+These are bash scripts that were made for practice and were somewhat practical/useful.

 ### Collection
-gitmail.sh  -   Retrieve email addresses based on GitHub user name
+gitmail.sh  -   Retrieve email addresses based on a GitHub user name
 ovpnedit.sh -   Edit PIA OpenVPN config files verbose and script-security settings.